-How Does Total Compensation For Bill Carstanjen Compare With Other Companies In The Industry?
+How Does Total Compensation For Tom Hill Compare With Other Companies In The Industry?

-At the time of writing, our data shows that Churchill Downs Incorporated has a market capitalization of US$8.3b, and reported total annual CEO compensation of US$10m for the year to December 2020.
-That is, the compensation was roughly the same as last year.
-While we always look at total compensation first, our analysis shows that the salary component is less, at US$1.4m.
+Our data indicates that Vulcan Materials Company has a market capitalization of US$25b, and total annual CEO compensation was reported as US$9.9m for the year to December 2020.
+That's a fairly small increase of 3.4% over the previous year.
+While we always look at total compensation first, our analysis shows that the salary component is less, at US$1.2m.

-Talking in terms of the industry, salary represented approximately 25% of total compensation out of all the companies we analyzed, while other remuneration made up 75% of the pie.
-In Churchill Downs' case, non-salary compensation represents a greater slice of total remuneration, in comparison to the broader industry.
+Speaking on an industry level, nearly 17% of total compensation represents salary, while the remainder of 83% is other remuneration.
+Vulcan Materials pays a modest slice of remuneration through salary, as compared to the broader industry.
 If total compensation is slanted towards non-salary benefits, it indicates that CEO pay is linked to company performance.

-A Look at Churchill Downs Incorporated's Growth Numbers
+A Look at Vulcan Materials Company's Growth Numbers

-Has Churchill Downs Incorporated Been A Good Investment?
+Has Vulcan Materials Company Been A Good Investment?

-Boasting a total shareholder return of 171% over three years, Churchill Downs Incorporated has done well by shareholders.
+Most shareholders would probably be pleased with Vulcan Materials Company for providing a total return of 55% over three years.
 So they may not be at all concerned if the CEO were to be paid more than is normal for companies around the same size.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.